jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 1. Create a new file called `main.go` and populate it with the lines between the `EOF` delimiters
 1. Install Go
+1. Create a [crontab](https://en.wikipedia.org/wiki/Cron) entry to run the service on subsequent boots
 1. Run the Go application in the background

 We've been using Terraform to provision our nodes.
 So we need to save this script in a file, `scripts/hello_world_user_data.sh`, and then pass it into the `user_data` attribute of our EC2 modules.